Fraudulent Online School: Eric’s Story

 The Impact of the Scam

 Eric quickly went from a 25-year-old who was doing the right thing — learning about investments, saving for his retirement, planning for a future — to a 25-year-old who’d lost everything.
-The money he thought he’d use to eventually take care of his aging parents had evaporated.
+The money he thought he’d use to take care of his aging parents had evaporated.

 At Operation Shamrock, we believe stories like Eric’s are far too common.
 We’ve shared what happened to Eric in order to educate others.